Empress 49 Paradise Rose SoReal St. James & Emperor 45 Rob Surreal

 2. Login information to the main email

 The stepping-down E & E will do a “stay year” on the Facebook pages as Moderators, to help ensure a smooth transition and help out if needed.
 After that you will be removed by the “Keeper”

 For an easy transition please understand your time is done, pass it on!
-We appreciate all you have done
+We appreciate all you have done for the ISCS!

 All social media interactions must remain civil.
 You will be held accountable for what you post online.
 “Vague Booking” is fine, if you leave it vague.
 Interactions that harm the court in anyway may result in your dismissal from the ISCS

-IMPERIAL SOVERIGN COURT OF SPOKANE OPERATIONL
+IMPERIAL SOVERIGN COURT OF SPOKANE OPERATIONL PROCEDURES

-ARTICLE I: COLLEGE OF MONARCHS
+ARTICLE VIII: COLLEGE OF MONARCHS